REALBRICKD/discord-gemini-bot/README.md

 <br>

 # Production and Design
 The project contains a database client that performs operations regarding the bot's database.
-It also has a collection of cogs (think of them as commands) to load and then run when called. \
+It also has a collection of cogs (think of them as commands) to load and then run when called.
+Though not as commonly done, this was a deliberate choice on my part, as it allows the bot to be easily expanded.
-Though not as commonly done, this was a deliberate choice on my part, as it allows the bot to be easily expanded...
+The bot in its current form is intended for smaller servers or a group of friends, but the scope of this project can be larger with some changes, such as using [mongodb](https://github.com/mongodb/mongo) instead of [sqlite](https://github.com/sqlite/sqlite). \

 # Roadmap
 There is ample room for expansion.
 Some upcoming features include (but are certainly not limited to):